 A world renowned collection of over 13,000 artifacts

-The mission of the Bata Shoe Museum is to contribute to the knowledge and understanding of the role of footwear in the social and cultural life of humanity.
-Through acquiring, conserving, researching, communicating and exhibiting material evidence related to the history of footwear and shoemaking, the Museum illustrates the living habits, the culture and the customs of people.
-Its international collection of over 13,000 artifacts spans 4,500 years of history.
+The mission of the Bata Shoe Museum is to communicate the central role of footwear in the shaping the social and cultural life of humanity.
+Through acquiring, conserving, researching, interpreting and exhibiting material evidence of the history of footwear and shoemaking, the museum illustrates the changing habits, lifestyles, culture and customs of the world’s inhabitants.
+The BSM’s international collection of over 13,000 artifacts spans 4,500 years of history.

-A rare and well-preserved velvet-covered platform chopine from 16th-century Italy is one of the treasures of the comprehensive collection of historic and contemporary fashion footwear, ranging from the Italian Renaissance to the catwalks of today’s designers.
-The chopine, so tall that the wearer could not walk unaided, provides an interesting complement to other outrageous styles endured by many over the centuries.
-In other words, Salvatore Ferragamo and Vivienne Westwood weren’t the first designers to think of platforms.
-Nor, if history teaches us anything, will they be the last.
+A rare and well-preserved velvet-covered platform chopine from 16th-century Italy is one of the great treasures of the museum’s fashion footwear collection, which ranges chronologically from the Italian Renaissance to the catwalks of today’s designers.
+This chopine – so tall that the wearer could not walk unaided – provides an interesting introduction to other equally outrageous shoe styles introduced over the centuries.
+Salvatore Ferragamo and Vivienne Westwood weren’t the first designers to think of platforms; nor, if history teaches us anything, will they be the last.

-One of the most important aspects of the Bata Shoe Museum’s holdings is an extensive collection of Indigenous North American and Circumpolar footwear.
-This collection and the field trips sponsored to study indigenous shoemaking have greatly contributed to the scholarship of shoemaking.
+One of the most important aspects of the BSM’s holdings is an extensive collection of Indigenous North American and circumpolar footwear.
+This collection, along with the fieldwork commissioned to study indigenous shoemaking, have greatly contributed to the scholarship of shoes.

 Among the collection’s most popular features is an extensive assortment of celebrity footwear, including Queen Victoria’s ballroom slippers, Robert Redford’s cowboy boots, Elton John’s monogrammed silver platform boots, Terry Fox’s running shoe, Elvis Presley’s blue patent loafers, Karen Kain’s ballet shoes and John Lennon’s Beatle boot.

-But the collection doesn’t stop at shoes.
-Enhancing the actual footwear collection is a companion collection of shoe-shaped ornamental artefacts such as Majolica hand warmers and inlaid fruit wood snuffboxes, as well as all sorts of graphic materials, from 14th century woodcut prints through 19th century caricature lithographs, to original paintings and sculptures, all illustrating aspects of the history of footwear.
+But the BSM’s collection doesn’t stop at shoes.
+We also have a companion collection of shoe-shaped ornamental artefacts such as majolica hand-warmers and inlaid fruitwood snuffboxes, as well as graphic material from 14th-century woodcut prints and 19th-century caricature lithographs to original paintings and sculptures.